gfranko/jqfactory/README.md

  - It depends.
 Both are great solutions, but here are some of the differences:

-  **User API**:

-   _jQueryUI Widget Factory_ - Allows API methods to be called by invoking the plugin method and passing the method name as a string or by calling the plugin instance stored inside of each calling element's jQuery `data` method.

-   _jqfactory_ - API methods must be called from the plugin instance that is stored inside of each calling element's jQuery `data` method

   **Namespacing**:

    _jQueryUI Widget Factory_ - Does not support jQuery prototype namespacing.
 All plugins are place on the jQuery prototype using just their base name.